datort/awtrix-mini/README.md

-# Awtrix Mini
+# AWTRIX STREAM

-A project that displays information from an Awtrix matrix on an LC display via HTTP communication.
+A project that displays information from an AWTRIX matrix on an LC display via HTTP communication.

 ## Description

-This project interfaces with an Awtrix matrix display through HTTP requests and presents the information on an LC display.
+This project interfaces with an AWTRIX matrix display through HTTP requests and presents the information on an LC display.

 For more detailed information about this project, please visit:
 - Project blog: [datort.de](https://datort.de)
 - Video tutorial: [YouTube Tutorial](https://youtu.be/LMmw3sYUiGc) - A detailed walkthrough of the project and build instructions in german language
+- The AWTRIX main project: [blueforcer.github.io](https://blueforcer.github.io/awtrix3/#/)

 ## Requirements

-- ESP8266 D1 Mini board (others may work)
+- ESP8266 D1 Mini board (others may work, not tested yet)
 - LC display with ST7789 driver support
-- A host awtrix matrix
+- A host AWTRIX matrix to grab the display from

 ## Building and Setup